ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/guides/playground/index.md

 ## Creating a playground

-To create a playground, you need to create a `ng-doc.dependencies.ts` file and `NgModule` in your page folder, you can read more about how to do this in the `*EntitiesDependencies` article.
+To create a playground, you need to create a `ng-doc.dependencies.ts` file and `NgModule` in your page folder, you can read more about how to do this in the `*EntitiesPage` article.

 ## Configuration